-Nwankwo L, Periselneris J, Cheong J, et al., 2018, A Prospective Real-World Study of the Impact of an Antifungal Stewardship Program in a Tertiary Respiratory-Medicine Setting, ANTIMICROBIAL AGENTS AND CHEMOTHERAPY, Vol: 62, ISSN: 0066-4804
+Nwankwo L, Periselneris J, Cheong J, et al., 2018, Impact of an antifungal stewardship programme in a tertiary respiratory medicine setting: a prospective real-world study, Antimicrobial Agents and Chemotherapy, Vol: 62, ISSN: 0066-4804

 Rhodes J, Abdolrasouli A, Farrer RA, et al., 2018, Genomic epidemiology of the UK outbreak of the emerging human fungal pathogen Candida auris (vol 7, pg 43, 2018), EMERGING MICROBES & INFECTIONS, Vol: 7, ISSN: 2222-1751

-Eades CP, Armstrong-James DPH, Periselneris J, et al., 2018, Improvement in Exophiala dermatitidis airway persistence and respiratory decline in response to interferon-gamma therapy in a patient with cystic fibrosis., J Cyst Fibros, Vol: 17, Pages: e32-e34
+Eades CP, Armstrong-James DPH, Periselneris J, et al., 2018, Improvement in Exophiala dermatitidis airway persistence and respiratory decline in response to interferon-gamma therapy in a patient with cystic fibrosis, Journal of Cystic Fibrosis, Vol: 17, Pages: e32-e34, ISSN: 1569-1993

-Rhodes J, Abdolrasouli A, Farrer RA, et al., 2018, Genomic epidemiology of the UK outbreak of the emerging human fungal pathogen Candida auris, EMERGING MICROBES & INFECTIONS, Vol: 7, ISSN: 2222-1751
+Rhodes JL, Abdolrasouli A, Farrer R, et al., 2018, Genomic epidemiology of the UK outbreak of the emerging human fungal pathogen Candida auris, Emerging Microbes and Infections, Vol: 7, ISSN: 2222-1751